LinkedMink/node-user-service/.github/CONTRIBUTING.md

 # Contributing

-## Submission Process
+WIP

-### Engage
+## Engage

-- Features: Discuss
+- Features: Discuss the desired feature or alteration in [GitHub](https://github.com/LinkedMink/node-user-service/discussions)
-- Bugs: Open Issue
+- Bugs: Open an issue in [GitHub](https://github.com/LinkedMink/node-user-service/issues)

+## Including Changes

-### Branch
+### Branches

-- hotfix/\*: Changes to address bugs
+- fix/\*: Changes to address bugs
 - feature/\*: Changes to add new or alter existing functionality
 - main: Changes that are destined for the next release
-- develop: Changes that will be included in the next release availble for preview on the dev server

 ### Release